J-Cake/esh/README.md

 $ ls /some/file
 file1 file2 file3 file 4
 ```
-> Note the space between `file 4`. **As this may be one file**, and not two files a traditional POSIX shell cannot distinguish this, and treats them as separate entities, when they may not be.
+> Note the space between `file 4`. **As this may be one file**, and not two files.
+A traditional POSIX shell cannot distinguish this, and treats them as separate entities, when they may not be.

 ESH aims to ensure that issues like this cannot arise by emitting data in an unambiguous form.
 This is done by enforcing certain paradigms;